Request Free Consultation

 Promptly Report Any Injury or Illness

-Individuals who sustain workplace injuries or illnesses should report them to their employer as soon as possible.
+Individuals who sustain workplace injuries or illnesses should report them to their employer as soon as possible and contact a Phoenix injury attorney.
 In the state of Arizona, workplace injuries should be reported to a supervisor or employer within 15 days.
 Prompt reporting of the injuries is required under the workers’ compensation law in Arizona, and failing to notify an employer of an injury or illness could result in a claim delay or denial.